Be faithful in the small things

-On staff since 2018, Ive been an Angel since 2016, working event setup/breakdown, National Night Out, bagging for the food pantry, and distributing turkeys for Turkey time...plus a whole bunch more.
+A staff member since 2018, I've been an Angel since 2016, volunteering for event setup/breakdown, National Night Out, bagging for the food pantry, and distributing turkeys for Turkey time...plus a whole bunch more.
 And being the official watermelon-cutter at all community outreach events is a mark of distinction in which I take just pride.

 As time passed, Mark and Joi came to know me better; they determined that I might help Joi’s Angels reach "the next level.”
 I hope that I can.
 Tasked with formalizing policies and procedures, attracting new interest in the organization, and developing a long-term strategic plan, I’m confident that we can secure grant funds to extend our reach.
 Beyond this, it is my personal mission to reduce Mark and Joi’s workload: they’ve been working non-stop, twenty-four-hours-a-day, seven-days-a-week for fifteen years.

 There is not enough space here to qualitatively describe the abundant joy and vital assistance that Joi's Angels has given to so many—literally thousands.
-I'm also confident that Joi's Angels impact on the community is significant and quantifiable, such that I’ve agreed to forgo compensation until we secure grant funding.
+Joi's Angels impact on the community is significant and quantifiable; it is my job to cogently convey this reality to potential donors and grantors.

 I’ve worked for several nonprofit organizations and academic institutions.
 Both of my graduate degrees are from New York University: a master’s degree in public administration (M.P.A.) from the Robert F. Wagner Graduate School of Public Service, and a Ph.D. from the Steinhardt School of Culture, Education, and Human Development.
 I am grateful to the Ford Foundation for sponsoring my doctoral study.
 My publications explore games as teaching tools (pedagogy), supply chain optimization, and Partially Observed Markov Distributions (POMDP).